LuisMaGit/technical_test/README.md

 ## Testing

-The `TransactionsCubit` is fully covered with unit tests, including:
+The `TransactionsCubit` is fully covered with unit tests.

 Run tests with:
 ```bash